Water-End-Use-Dataset-Tools/WEUSEDTO/README.md

 simulate.py: error: the following arguments are required: FIXTURE
 ```

+### References
 <a name="bib1">[1]</a>  [*Di Mauro, A., Di Nardo, A., Santonastaso, G. F., & Venticinque, S. (2019).
 An IoT system for monitoring and data collection of residential water end-use consumption.
 In Proc. - Int.
 Conf.
 Comput.
 Commun.
 Networks, ICCCN.
 Vol. 2019-July*](https://www.researchgate.net/publication/334957395_An_IoT_System_for_Monitoring_and_Data_Collection_of_Residential_Water_End-Use_Consumption)

 <a name="bib2">[2]</a> [*Di Mauro, A., Di Nardo, A., Santonastaso, G. F., & Venticinque, S. (2020).
 Development of an IoT System for the Generation of a Database of Residential Water End-Use Consumption Time Series.
 Environ.
 Sci.
 Proc.
 2, 20.*](https://www.researchgate.net/publication/343637309_Development_of_an_IoT_System_for_the_Generation_of_a_Database_of_Residential_Water_End-Use_Consumption_Time_Series)

+### Licences
+*The software*: Copyright (C) 2021 A. Di Mauro, S. Venticinque, G.F.
+Santonastaso and A. Di Nardo.
+Released under the GNU General Public License v3.0.
+*The dataset*: Released under the Creative Commons Attribution 4.0 International.